Supporting documents and evidence

 The Broads Authority Flood Risk Supplementary Planning Document (SPD) was adopted on 24 March 2017 by Full Authority after the consultation period between 21 November and 4pm on 23 December 2016.

 The SPD refers to a Flood Risk Assessment Tick Sheet to assist applicants in producing a flood risk assessment for minor developments and guidance for producing a Flood Response Plan to help set out what to do during a flood.

 A summary of the main issues raised can be found below as well as how the issues were addressed in the final supplementary planning document.

 The Consultation Statement and Adoption Statement can be found in the links below.

-Annual Monitoring Reports provide an assessment of the previous year's progress in preparing and implementing the Local Development Framework for the Broads.
+Annual Monitoring Reports (AMRs) provide an assessment of the previous year's progress in preparing and implementing the Local Development Framework for the Broads.